SherlockPsy/Life/00_CONSTITUTION_OF_REALITY.md

 - immutable
 - always present

+Identity:
+- defines who the person is
+- defines what feels natural or unnatural
+- defines stable psychological dispositions
-Identity constrains plausibility.
+- constrains plausibility

-Identity does not dictate outcome.
+Identity does not:
+- dictate outcomes
+- guarantee behaviour
+- issue commands
+- act as a goal system

 ---